cea-hpc/phobos/doc/design/locate.md

 $ phobos locate obj_id
 ```

-The 'locate' action can also take two optional arguments '--uuid' and
+To target an object, the 'locate' action can also take two optional arguments
-'--version', allowing one to locate a deprecated object (see
+'--uuid' and '--version', allowing one to locate a deprecated object (see
 deletion_and_versionning.md for more information on their use).

+We can add a preferred hostname to the 'locate' action by using the --focus-host
+optional argument.
+If not set, the focus_host is set to the current hostname.

+If possible, the 'locate' action would lock the minimum but adequate number of
+media to ensure that the returned hostname will be able to access the targeted
+object.

 ```
-$ phobos locate --uid obj_uuid --version obj_vers obj_id
+$ phobos locate --uid obj_uuid --version obj_vers obj_id --focus-host hostname
 ```

 The command 'phobos get' is given a new option to indicate that the get should